Spain at risk of political gridlock after conservative win falls short of toppling PM Sánchez

 MADRID (AP) — Spain appears headed for political gridlock after Sunday's inconclusive national elections left parties on both the right and left without a clear path toward forging a new government.

 The conservative Popular Party won the elections, but it fell short of its hopes of scoring a much bigger victory and forcing the removal of Socialist Prime Minister Pedro Sánchez.
-Instead, the party led by candidate Alberto Núñez Feijóo performed below expectations of most of the campaign polls.
+Instead, the party led by candidate Alberto Núñez Feijóo performed below the expectations of most campaign polls.

-Even though Sánchez’s Socialists finished in second place, they and their allied parties celebrated the outcome like a victory since their combined forces gained slightly more seats than the PP and the far-right.
+Even though Sánchez’s Socialists finished second, they and their allied parties celebrated the outcome as a victory since their combined forces gained slightly more seats than the PP and the far-right.
 The bloc that could likely support Sánchez totaled 172 seats; the right bloc behind Feijóo, 170.

 “It was a Pyrrhic victory for the Popular Party, which is unable to form a government," said political analyst Verónica Fumanal, adding the conservatives will now have to reach out to the far-right, and even then it won't be enough.
 “I see a deadlock scenario in the Parliament.”

-But the chances of Sánchez of picking up the support of 176 lawmakers — the absolute majority in the Madrid-based Parliament — needed to form a government are not great either.
-The divided results has made the hardline Catalan separatist party Junts (Together) Sánchez’s potential kingmaker.
-If Junts asks for a referendum on independence for northeast Catalonia, that would likely be far too costly a price for Sánchez to play.
+But the chances of Sánchez picking up the support of 176 lawmakers — the absolute majority in the Madrid-based Lower House of Parliament — needed to form a government are not great either.
+The divided results have made the hardline Catalan separatist party Junts (Together) emerge as Sánchez’s potential kingmaker.
+If Junts asks for a referendum on independence for northeast Catalonia, that would likely be far too costly a price for Sánchez to pay.

 “We won’t make Pedro Sánchez PM in exchange for nothing,” Míriam Nogueras of Junts said after the results left her party holding the keys to power.

-With 98% of votes counted, PP is on course for 136 seats.
-Even with the 33 seats that the far-right Vox is poised to get and the one seat set for a minor party that aligns itself with the PP would still leave far from its goal of a major victory.
+With 98% of votes counted, PP is on track for 136 seats.
+Even with the 33 seats that the far-right Vox is poised to get and the one seat going to an allied party, the PP would still be seven seats from the absolute majority.

 The Socialists are set to take 122 seats, two more than they had.
 But Sánchez can likely call on the 31 seats of its junior coalition partner Sumar (Joining Forces) and several smaller forces to at least total more than the sum of the right-wing parties.